-- 1. Ask your CEO, the business owner or the most senior staff member possible to sign your Pledge in front of as many employees as you can gather. - 2.
-Pick a significant day to get your message out more easily whether that's World Mental Health Day, Time to Talk Day or a significant day for your workplace such as a staff meeting. - 3.
-Make sure you communicate your Pledge signing to all of your staff e.g. use an all staff meeting, all staff email or record the session for people to watch in their own time preferably with a message from whoever signed it about why it's important to them. - 4.
-Tell the world about your Pledge!
+- 1. Ask your CEO (or the most senior leader possible) to sign your pledge in front of as many employees as you can gather. - 2.
+Pick a significant day to get your message out more easily whether that's World Mental Health Day, Time to Talk Day or a significant day for your organisation such as a staff conference. - 3.
+Make sure you communicate your Pledge signing to all of your staff preferably with a message from whoever signed it about why it's important to them. - Tell the world about your Pledge!
 We encourage you to use social media and send out a press release if you'd like to.
-You can find a press release template on the Employer Account Toolkit.
+You can find a template press release here.

-What can you expect from TtCW after the Pledge has been signed?
+What happens after the pledge has been signed?